 - 1. Immediately take action to stop, contain, and cleanup unauthorized discharges or otherwise stop the violation, correct the problem and, if applicable, repeat sampling and analysis of any noncompliance and submit the results to Ecology within 5 days after becoming aware of the violation; - 2.
-Notify the regional Ecology facility inspector orally of the failure to comply within 24 hours from the time the Permittee becomes aware of the noncompliance; and - 3.
-Submit electronically via the Water Quality Permitting Portal a detailed written report to Ecology within 5 days.
+Notify the regional Ecology facility inspector orally of the failure to comply within 24 hours from the time the Permittee becomes aware of the noncompliance; and

+3. Submit a detailed written report electronically via the Water Quality Permitting Portal to Ecology within 5 days from the time the Permittee becomes aware of the noncompliance.
 The report should describe the nature of the violation, including exact dates and times, corrective action taken and/or planned, steps to be taken to prevent a recurrence, results of the additional sampling, and any other pertinent information.
 Permittees who are unable to submit electronically (e.g., those who do not have an Internet connection) must contact their Ecology regional permit administrator at the locations provided above to request a waiver.
 Permittees with waivers must submit hardcopy paper reports to be received by Ecology no later than within 5 days of the time the Permittee became aware of the noncompliance.